This article applies to:

 Because the CompleteLabEvents has a lot of functionality packed into it, there are a couple guidelines that should be followed whenever it is used.

 1) Do not place the routine in a Procedure in any location other than the end of the Procedure.
 For example, if TPLCompleteLabEvents is placed after the Stimulus object but before a Feedback object, then an assertion occurs during runtime.
-To correct this, the Feedback object must occur after TPLCompleteLabEvents.
+To correct this, the Feedback object must occur before TPLCompleteLabEvents.
 The exception to this guideline is when a non=visual E-Object (i.e., SoundOut, InLine, etc.) occurs after TPLCompleteLabEvents.
 Having one of those object after does not throw an assertion.

 2) Do not use Label objects and GoTo statements to jump over visual display E-Objects.
 This causes a runtime error to occur because TPLCompleteLabEvents cannot process all of the E-Objects because one or more of them was skipped.

 3) Do not use Attribute references that contains either a forward or a back slash for the strMediaName parameter in TPLSetDisplayEvent or else a runtime error occurs.
 Also do not use attribute references that contain a period, as this causes the same Media File already present in your TPL project to inadvertently re-upload itself each experiment run.
 For example, an Attribute reference is used and resolves to "Stimuli/face.bmp".